 After initial success with his popular books for business professionals, Al Betz, creator of the Outfluence concept, dove into preparation for a new program: You Are Here...
 Now What?
 The program aims to guide high school students onto the path to academic and workplace prosperity.
 Ten years later, YAHNW has arrived.

+I will never forget a lesson learned early in life.
+An elderly gentleman told me, "Son, you will always get exactly what you're looking for."
+What he meant was if you are looking to pick a fight with someone you will find a reason to fight.
+If you are looking to overlook imperfections and make a friend, you will find a way to make a friend.
 The youngest among us are looking to adults as examples of how to live life.
 We are certainly not perfect examples.
 We make mistakes.
 Our children will learn our lessons, good and bad, as we pass them on.